Operation Red Jericho: Plot summary

-In 1920, the heroes of the story Rebecca and Doug McKenzie, leave Shanghai aboard their uncle's ship Expedient, intent on discovering the whereabouts of their missing parents who have disappeared while on a secret mission to the deserts of Western China.
+In 1920, the heroes of the story Rebecca and Doug McKenzie, leave Shanghai aboard their uncle's ship, the Expedient, intent on discovering the whereabouts of their missing parents, who have disappeared while on a secret mission to the deserts of Western China.

 Faced with terrifying bloodthirsty pirates, submarines, and deadly torpedoes, their task quickly becomes a dangerous struggle to survive.
 Rebecca and Doug discover that the answers they seek lie in a tangle of mysterious age-old societies guarding ancient secrets, and particularly a strange and dangerous substance, known as Daughter Of The Sun, which lies at the heart of the mystery.

-Reaction
+Reception

-Upon publication, Operation Red Jericho won the prestigious Poppy Red Award for Innovation in Children's Books at the British Book Trade Awards, (2006).
+Upon publication, Operation Red Jericho won the Poppy Red Award for Innovation in Children's Books at the 2006 British Book Trade Awards.

 The book was well received, with Operation Red Jericho being the Sunday Times Children's Book of the Week during September 2005.